jatezzz/weather-info/README.md

 ## Features

-- **Weather Data Fetching**: Retrieves current weather data from the API with options to specify location.
+- **Weather Data Fetching**: Retrieves current weather data from the API for a specified city.
-- **Map View**: Displays a map with a marker for the fetched location coordinates.
+- **Map View**: Displays a map with a marker at the fetched coordinates.
-- **History Log**: Keeps track of past location data, showing coordinates with timestamps.
+- **Query History**: Keeps a log of past coordinate queries, displaying the date and time of each entry.

+## Project Structure

+The project follows an MVVM (Model-View-ViewModel) architecture to enhance code maintainability and separation of responsibilities.

+- **Models (`Models`)**: Defines data structures for weather data and coordinates.
+- **Service (`Service`)**: Manages network requests with configurable constants for the API key and endpoints.
+   - Includes dependency injection to facilitate unit testing of the ViewModel.
+- **View (`View`)**: Contains SwiftUI views, including the map and history views.
+   - Uses an `enum` (`ActiveView`) to manage navigation between views more clearly and prevent inconsistent states.
+- **ViewModel (`ViewModel.swift`)**: Manages app data and interactions between the model and the view.
+   - Implements dependency injection, allowing for a mock network service (`MockNetworkService`) in unit tests to control response data.

 ## Screenshots